passcod/blook/2020-mar-17-wasm-bits-and-bobs.md

 used language-level module systems but might not be immediately obvious when approaching this in the context of dynamic libraries.

-There are four types of exports and imports: functions, globals (i.e. constants and statics), memories, tables (which I don't concern myself with).
+There are four types of exports and imports: functions (bread and butter), globals (i.e. constants and statics, but see later), memories (generally only one), tables (for dispatch and the like, which I don't much deal with).

-While engines do support all types fairly well, languages targetting Wasm often only support functions well.
+While engines do support all types, as per spec, languages targetting Wasm often only support _functions_ well.
 It's not uncommon to initially start with an integration that expects an exported global, only to then change it to a function that's read on init and documented to need a constant output, because some desired language doesn't support making wasm globals.

-Wasm has the concept of _multiple_ linear memories, and of exportable and importable memories.
+Wasm has the potential concept of _multiple_ linear memories, and of exportable and importable memories.
 Currently, the spec only supports one memory, which can either be defined in the module or imported (defined elsewhere, including some other module).
 In theory and/or experiments, most languages also only support a single memory, or only support additional memories as addressable blobs of data.
 C &co, with manual memory management, can in theory allocate anywhere, and so may be better off...
 Rust's [AllocRef] nightly feature shows promise to be able to specify the allocator for some data, and therefore be able to configure multiple allocators each targeted at a different memory.
 However, that will require multiple memory support at the (spec and then) language level in the first place.
 For now, designing integrations to handle more than one memories is not required but a good future-proofing step.

 Exports are straightforward: each export has a name and maps to some entry in the module's index spaces.
 Once you compile a module from bytecode you can look